SSWConsulting/SSW.Rules.Content/rules/event-storming-workshop/rule.md

 Use the yellow 🟨 Yellow for Users / Actors / Personas.

-Commands are the result of a User making a decisions and executing
+Commands are the result of a User making a decisions and executing an operation.

 In this step we dive into the Mechanics and Core components of the domain.
 The discussions about commands and actions will prompt us to ask questions such as "Why does user X need to perform a particular command?"

-Once visualized and ordered chronologically,
+Once the events ordered chronologically we can start seeing a flow emerge.

 ### Step 4: Discover Read Model and Aggregates

-User needs data to make a decision
+Green sticky 🟩 for Data sources / projections.

-Green sticky 🟩 for Data sources / projections
+Read Model shows the data that a User needs data to make a decision.

-Start building up Aggregates (entities)
+At this point you should be able to start building up Aggregates (entities).

 ### Step 5: Discover External Systems